-You may already be familiar with the terms Indica and Sativa.
-But you probably haven’t heard your budtender suggest a great new “Ruderalis” strain before.
-So what is this third subspecies, where is it found, and what are its differences from Indica and Sativa plants?
+You may already be familiar with the terms indica and sativa.
+But you probably haven’t heard your budtender suggest ruderalis strains before.
+So what is this third subspecies, where is it found, and how does it differ from indica and sativa plants?

 Differences from Other Cannabis Varieties

-Ruderalis plants are primarily identified by plant-age based autoflowering.
-A Ruderalis will flower according to age rather than a change in the photoperiod.
+Ruderalis plants are primarily identified by autoflowering.
+A ruderalis will flower according to the plant’s age rather than a change in the photoperiod.
 In other words, the plant will flower when it comes to full maturity, independent of its light cycle.
-The ruderalis’ autoflowering mechanism makes it a difficult plant to control for commercial cultivators, who depend on controlled light cycles to manipulate the growth of Indicas and Sativas.
-Due to the shortened flowering period, growing ruderalis plants from seed is ideal for indoor home growers as they offer shorter plant cycles without the need to keep a mom plant or a clone.
-For those growing at home for medicinal purposes, the high-CBD, minimally psychoactive ruderalis species may provide the desired effects while requiring less attention from the grower than Indicas or Sativas.
+The ruderalis’ autoflowering mechanism makes it a difficult plant to control for commercial cultivators, who depend on controlled light cycles to manipulate the growth of indicas and sativas.

 Ruderalis Genetic Origin

-Russian botanist Dmitrij Janischewsky was the first to identify Cannabis ruderalis as the third cannabis subspecies in 1930.
+In 1930 Russian botanist Dmitrij Janischewsky was the first to identify Cannabis ruderalis as the third cannabis subspecies.
 This classification was not a result of unique physical expressions, but rather unique traits in the plant’s flowering cycle.
 Janischewsky noticed that while most cannabis plants begin to flower as a result of the changing available sunlight, ruderalis plants automatically began to flower between 20-40 days after sprouting.

 A 2004 study by K.W.
-Hillig identifies C. ruderalis as a subspecies originating in central Asia, with stark morphological similarities to C. sativa from the same region.
-Hillig’s findings suggest that Cannabis ruderalis is either a feral, autoflowering subtype of C. sativa, or a third and separate subspecies entirely, with similar THC:CBD ratios and geographic origins to C. sativa.
+Hillig identifies C. ruderalis as a subspecies originating in central Asia, with strong physical similarities to C. sativa from the same region.
+Hillig’s findings suggest that C. ruderalis is either a feral, autoflowering subtype of C. sativa, or a third and separate subspecies entirely, with similar geographic origins and THC:CBD ratios to C. sativa.

 Can I Find Ruderalis at a Dispensary?

-People aren’t likely to find “Ruderalis” strains for sale at a dispensary because the species is generally of greater interest to growers, though they may be able to find autoflowering seeds, which have Ruderalis lineage.
+People aren’t likely to find ruderalis strains for sale at a dispensary because the species is generally of greater interest to growers. utoflowering seeds, which have ruderalis lineage, may be available.